-written agency agreement.
+as a buyer's agent without a written agreement.
+But if you decide to make an offer to purchase a particular property, the agent must obtain a written agency agreement before writing the offer.
 If you do not sign it, the agent can no longer represent and assist you and is no longer required to keep information about you confidential.
-Furthermore, if you later purchase the property through an agent with another firm, the agent who first showed you the property may seek compensation from the other firm.

 Be sure to read and understand any agency agreement before you sign it.
+Once you sign it, the agent must give you a copy of it.

 Services and Compensation: Whether you have a written or unwritten agreement, a buyer's agent will perform a number of services for you.
-These may include helping you • find a suitable property

-- arrange financing learn more about the property and - otherwise promote your best interests.
+These may include helping you • find a suitable property • arrange financing • learn more about the property and • other-wise promote your best interests.
 If you have a written agency agreement, the agent can also help you prepare and submit a written offer to the seller.
 A buyer's agent can be compensated in different ways.
 For example, you can pay the agent out of your own pocket.
 Or the agent may seek compensation from the seller or listing agent first, but require you to pay if the listing agent refuses.
 Whatever the case, be sure your compensation arrangement with your buyer's agent is spelled out in a buyer agency agreement before you make an offer to purchase property and that you carefully read and understand the compensation provision.

-Dual Agent

-You may permit an agent or firm to represent you and the seller at the same time.
+Dual Agent You may permit an agent or firm to represent you and the seller at the same time.
 This "dual agency relationship" is most likely to happen if you become interested in a property listed with your buyer's agent or the agent's firm.
-If this occurs and you have not already agreed to a dual agency relationship in your (written or oral) buyer agency agreement, your buyer's agent will ask you to sign a separate agreement or document permitting him or her to act as agent for both you and the seller.
+If this occurs and you have not already agreed to a dual agency relationship in your (written or oral) buyer agency agreement, your buyer's agent will ask you to amend the buyer agency agreement or sign a separate agreement or document permitting him or her to act as agent for both you and the seller.
 It may be difficult for a dual agent to advance the interests of both the buyer and seller.
 Nevertheless, a dual agent must treat buyers and sellers fairly and equally.
 Although the dual agent owes them the same duties, buyers and sellers can prohibit dual agents from divulging certain confidential information about them to the other party.